World mourns as football great Pelé dies aged 82

 World mourns Pelé’s demise

 Tributes poured in from the footballing world and beyond.
-Leading them was Portuguese icon Cristiano Ronaldo, who shared a picture of him with Pelé with his 525 million followers.
+Leading them was Portuguese icon Cristiano Ronaldo, who shared a picture of him with Pelé with his 525 million followers on Instagram.

 “My deep condolences to all of Brazil, and in particular to the family of Edson Arantes do Nascimento.
 A mere ‘goodbye’ to the eternal King Pelé will never be enough to express the pain that the entire football world is currently embracing.
 An inspiration to so many millions, a reference yesterday, today and forever…Rest in peace King Pelé,” he wrote.